yandex-cloud/terraform-provider-yandex/website/docs/r/compute_instance.html.markdown

 * `core_fraction` - (Optional) If provided, specifies baseline performance for a core as a percent.

+* `gpus` - (Optional) If provided, specifies the number of GPU devices for the instance

 The `boot_disk` block supports:

 * `auto_delete` - (Optional) Defines whether the disk will be auto-deleted when the instance